dmbarbour/glas/docs/GlasDesign.md

         eq : ∀S,A,B . ((S * A) * B) → ((S * B) * B) | FAIL
         fail : ∀S .
 S → FAIL

 User syntax can extend the effective set of control operators, e.g. compiling a mutually recursive function group into a central loop.

-Also, although there is no 'eval' operator, it is quite feasible and useful to implement an eval subprogram.
+Glas does not directly support higher-order programming, i.e. there is no built-in 'eval' operator.
+However, it is feasible to write and accelerate an 'eval' function, or to support higher-order program composition via staged metaprogramming with user-defined syntax.

 ### Effects Handler